 Coming up with your own duck house plans and building a duck house on your own is easier and more affordable than you might imagine.
-As long as you provide your ducks with the shelter, space and comfort that they need, they will be happy in their new home.
+As long as you provide your ducks with their basic needs like shelter, food, drinking water and a safe space to protect them from predators, they will be happy in their new home.
 As these innovative plans show how to build a diy duck house with very little money and some can be made with a little time and a few basic DIY skills.
-You may also like to read our guide for raising ducks, raising and caring of ducklings and raising chickens and ducks together.

 1- Small Duck House